 By contrast, 222 inventors from Taiwan received patents in the U.S. in a week, as did 109 from the U.K., 1,133 from Japan, 301 from Germany, 327 from South Korea and 44 from Switzerland.
 The database of issued U.S. patents lists a total of 3,105 patents issued to inventors in Hungary, compared with 865,580 patents issued to Japan’s inventors.

-Products by Apple Inc. (AAPL) may soon be talking through their packaging to potential customers, according to a patent application filed by the Cupertino, California-based company.
+Products by Apple Inc. (AAPL:US) may soon be talking through their packaging to potential customers, according to a patent application filed by the Cupertino, California-based company.

 Application 20120081213, published April 5 in the database of the U.S. Patent and Trademark Office, covers “active electronic media device packaging.”